PNH: A progressive, destructive, and life-threatening disease1

 Paroxysmal nocturnal hemoglobinuria (PNH) is a hematopoietic stem cell disorder caused by an acquired mutation in the phosphatidylinositol glycan class A (PIG-A gene).
 All resulting cell lines from these PNH marrow clones lack key, naturally occurring terminal complement inhibitors on the cell surface.
 This renders them vulnerable to constant attack and lysis by the terminal complement complex (TCC), also known as C5b-9 or the membrane attack complex (MAC).
 The result is chronic, intravascular hemolysis, and is life-threatening.2

-PNH is a disease of chronic uncontrolled complement activation8
+PNH is a disease of complement-mediated hemolysis

 - Complement is activated to allow rapid first-line immune responses13